 All that aside, if I'm a physician trying to make medical decisions based on accurate data, then having bad urine results that don't represent the true picture is worse than not having any data at all.
-For example, here's a classic case of what I have to deal with day in and day out when trying to make medical decisions on my patients.
+For example, here's a classic case of trying to make medical decisions based on bad data.
 Below is a snap shot of three UA results obtained from an ER over two visits.
 I'm sure it's the same no matter where you get your care in this country.
 The first two urinalysis results came from a clean catch sample of a horribly weak 89 year old female who presented with family complaints of "fever and weakness" two days in a row.

 There are several issues going on here.

-- The patient got sent home from the ER on Day #1 with a diagnosis of UTI based on a horribly inaccurate clean catch UA.
-The final culture returned a verified contaminated sample with greater than three organisms present.
+- The patient got sent home from the ER on Day #1 with a diagnosis of UTI based on a contaminated clean catch UA.
+The final culture returned three days later as a verified contaminated sample with greater than three organisms present.
 That means the sample was too dirty to be interpreted with any accuracy.

 - I was asked to admit the patient on Day #2 for "weakness and fever" after the patient presented to the ER for the second time in less than 24 hours.